 - Pay attention to posture!
 Breast-feeding, picking up your baby, changing diapers, lifting your child out of the car, carrying your baby in a baby seat .. all of these actions put strain on your body.
 New moms are forced in to a lot of flexion (forward-bending posture).
 All of this flexion can do a number on your back or neck.
 One of the best remedies to this necessary flexion is to seek out extension to counter balance and stretch your forward muscles back out.
 Pilates is a great way to get your extension.
+You can also safely stand and arch back from time to time to stretch back out.

 - Switch sides!
 Do you always carry your baby on your left hip?
 Do you always carry the diaper bag on your right shoulder?
 Or maybe it’s that pumpkin seat?
 While it may feel more natural on one side versus the other, do yourself a favor and switch sides.
 Think of it this way – repetitive lifting, bending or carrying on one side will tighten one side and stretch the other leading to imbalance and issues down the road.
 Prevent these problems by mixing it up and switching sides.